SergeyKarpov914/Pattern.Demo/README.md

 # Pattern.Demo
 Demo solutions illustrating pattern implementation

+## Solution building and running

+The demo solution is a console application built for .NET 7.0 target framework.
+Visual Studio 2022 was used to create.
+The solution should build without warnings.
+It runs with no command line arguments.

+The log is written into Console and log file, which can be found in:

+\PatternDemo\VisitingProfessor\bin\Debug\net7.0\Logs

 # Visiting Professor pattern

 This implementation pattern was developed for C++ and C# and used for some time.